 Les Misérables background

 Les Misérables, affectionally known as Les Mis, is the stage adaptation of Victor Hugo’s 1862 novel of the same name.
 The sung-through musical was originally written in French by Claude-Michel Schönberg, Alain Boubil and Jean-Marc Natel and staged in 1980.
 After a short run in Paris, Cameron Mackintosh heard the soundtrack and decided to produce an English-language version for a British audience.
 Working with the Royal Shakespeare Company, Mackintosh’s Misérables opened in 1985 with new lyrics by Herbert Kretzmer.
 The legendary show about ex-convict Jean Valjean and his rival, policeman Javert, received mixed reviews from critics but blew audiences away.
 The initial two month run at the Barbican Centre was a sell-out, guaranteeing a place on the West End at the Palace Theatre where it ran from 1985 to 2004.
-It then moved to Queen’s Theatre where it still runs today – making it the longest-running musical in the world.
+It then moved to Queen’s Theatre where it still runs today, although it the theatre was refurbished and renamed The Sondheim Theatre in 2019.
+This makes it the longest-running musical in the world.

 Les Misérables has had three runs on Broadway – one of which earned it eight Tony Awards – and has toured the world.
 Les Mis is a cultural phenomenon that can’t be avoided.
 And for good reason.
 The grand score is often covered, both by artists such as Katherine Jenkins and Susan Boyle – famed for auditioning with “I Dreamed A Dream” on Britain’s Got Talent – and parodied in comedies such as Forbidden Broadway and Netflix’s Crazy Ex-Girlfriend.
 It was adapted into a film in 2012 which starred Hugh Jackman, Anne Hathaway, Eddie Redmayne and Sacha Baron Cohen.
 It received eight Academy Award nominations and won three.
 Les Misérables is a timeless musical which is still thrilling audiences night after night – it’s even won the critics over.